 In other words, there is no pleasure without pain.
 And the more pain you are willing to express, the more pleasure you will feel.
 At least, that’s my take on that statement.
-Now, I mentioned it’s the more pain you express, not “endure”.
+And just to be clear, it’s the more pain you express, not endure.

 Expressing repressed pain and upset is truly a path to positive thinking.
-I emphasize this over and over again on this show: Express your pain.
-Find someone you can trust and tell them the absolute painful truths buried deep inside you.
-Even if you don’t believe some of those truths are real!
+I emphasize this over and over again on my show.
+I encourage finding someone you can trust and telling them the absolute painful truths buried deep inside you.
+Even if you don’t believe some of those truths are real.
 Your mind-body doesn’t care what’s real, it cares about eliminating waste.